-In my sixth decade, I may have, by a blip, increased the average age of the student cohort, comprising mainly of young, ambitious, career-minded individuals, sacrificing their present consumption wisely in favour of a rosy future.
+In my seventh decade, I may have, by a blip, increased the average age of the student cohort, comprising mainly of young, ambitious, career-minded individuals, sacrificing their present consumption wisely in favour of a rosy future.
 What reason can I have for subjecting myself to the same sacrifice?
 Perhaps a rosy future?
 Not really!
 The motivations that propel us beyond securing life’s basic necessities cannot always be measured according to the Laws of Logic.
 Continue reading

 First off, thank you for stopping by my first blog.
 I am an 80’s baby born and raised in Canada at a time when girls proudly wore high-waist jeans with a Walkman clipped to our hip and frizzy bangs.
 A time when hip hop and rock music were awesome.
 A time when “twerking” was the twitch and jerk motion of spawning fish swimming upstream.
 I was an observant, introverted child with a vivid imagination who seldom missed the opportunity to state my opinion when an injustice occurred; from bullies picking on the underdog to negotiating my way out of detention.

 After high school I went straight to college.
 I enrolled in the hotel management program with a friend.
 I had no passion for hotels and absolutely no interest in managing a Marriott one day.
 Before my second year commenced, I dropped out and bought a one-way ticket to the USA with seventy-five dollars and a dream.
 It was in New York and Continue reading